johndevs/gradle-vaadin-plugin/README.md

+# Introduction
+The Vaadin Gradle plugin allows you to easily build Vaadin projects with Gradle.
+It helps with the most tedious tasks when building a Vaadin project like building the widgetset and running development mode.
+It also helps you to quickly get started by providing tasks for project, component and theme creation.

 # Using the plugin

-You will not need to compile the plugin from scratch if you want to use it.
-You can just include it in your gradle project by adding the following line into your build.gradle.
+You do not need to compile the plugin from scratch if you want to use it.
+You only need to add the following line to your projects build.gradle to start using the plugin.

     apply from: 'http://plugins.jasoft.fi/vaadin.plugin'